redibox/job/docs/best-practices.md

 will be much quicker if the task is broken down into many smaller jobs, rather than one large job.
 Memory/CPU usage will be kept lower and error trapping will be much more specific to a single job for easier debugging.

 **Example**: We've got a very large set of data which a user has uploaded which needs to be processed.
-The data needs to be interated over, manipulated, internal database calls need to be made using the data and finally data needs to be saved.
+The data needs to be iterrated over, manipulated, internal database calls need to be made and finally the data needs to be saved.

 We could handle this very easily in a express request to our api.
 However this could take a very long time and potentially delay other user requests coming into our api.
 Consider the below example: